Introduction to quantum optics

 Overall, this is a course that no one with interest in modern quantum mechanics should miss, since it dives directly into the core of the theory, but builds towards the description of modern quantum technologies linked to computing, communication, and sensing.

 Course materials.
-The course is fully based on the self-contained notes that I developed on purpose for it (last taught in Germany), that soon will appear as a book.
-The current version can be found below, but I will be reshaping, updating, and adapting them to the level and interests of the present students as the course progresses:
+The course is fully based on the self-contained notes that I developed for it, which soon will appear as a book.
+The current (unfinished) version can be found below, but I will be reshaping, updating, and adapting them to the level and interests of the present students as the course progresses:

 In addition, the blackboards will also be available after each lecture, in order for students to know exactly what was introduced in class (material not mentioned in class or exercises will not count for the exam).

 Evaluation method.
 The final grade will be based on homework (30%), an in-depth project (30%), and a final exam (40%) during the last lecture, that will contain a multiple-choice test for basic concepts and essay-type questions or exercises.